 In making its ruling, the court first affirmed its February holding that the speech implicated in the law—false statements and misrepresentations—was protected by the First Amendment.
 Acknowledging that this finding may be “disquieting,” the court stated that “one of the costs of the First Amendment is that it protects the speech we detest as well as the speech we embrace.”
 Although not all false statements are constitutionally protected, the court ruled that the ones suppressed by the Iowa law were protected because they did not cause a “legally cognizable harm” or provide “material gain” to the speaker.

 Once the court affirmed its February finding that the law targeted constitutionally-protected speech based upon its communicative content, the law was presumptively unconstitutional.
 The State then had the burden to prove that the restrictions were narrowly tailored to serve a compelling state interest.
 This is a very heavy burden, which the court ruled the State did not meet.
 The court found that the State’s actual interests in passing the statute, protecting property and biosecurity, were important but not compelling.
 Nor were the restrictions “narrowly tailored” to protect these interests.
 The court found that the defendants produced no evidence to show that the law’s restrictions were necessary to protect the perceived harms to property and biosecurity.
-Furthermore, the court found that content-neutral trespass law[i] and biosecurity law[ii] already protected agricultural production facilities from alleged harms.
+Furthermore, the court found that a content-neutral trespass law[i] and biosecurity law[ii] already protected agricultural production facilities from alleged harms.

 On January 30, 2019, plaintiffs filed a motion seeking an order declaring Iowa Code § 717A.3A to be facially unconstitutional permanently enjoining its enforcement.
 The court has yet to rule on the motion.

 The Iowa Court’s decision was not the first federal court opinion to consider the constitutionality of legislation designed to protect agricultural production facilities from unauthorized intrusion.